 So if you struggle to save or gain a good command over your finances, here are 4 simple steps to follow in order to start budgeting and save more money every month.

 Step 1: Set your financial goals

 First things first, in order to gain more control over your finances, it’s very important to set specific goals.
 One of the most common reasons why our finances spin out of control is due to lack of vision.
 Why should you start saving money, if you don’t even know what you’re saving for?

 There are different ways you can set your financial goals.
-Some set personal financial goals for a year.
-However, if easier, and just so that you can start from somewhere, set financial goals for each month.
+Some set financial goals for a year.
+However, if easier, you can set financial goals for each month.
 For example, make a list of all your primary expenses:

 - Bills (electric, water, broadband, phone, gym, car)